-The Congo Tetra Phenacogrammus interruptus is timid, but an incredibly beautiful fish.
-It is the most gorgeous of the true African Characins.
-Its body has luminescent rainbow colors and its dorsal, anal, and tail fin develop into the most beautiful feathery appendages.
+The Congo Tetra Phenacogrammus interruptusis a timid but incredibly beautiful fish.
+They are often overlooked when seen in the pet store however, as they are generally adolescents that have not yet attained their full size and adult coloration.
+As adults, they are the most gorgeous of the true African Characins.
+They have luminescent rainbow colors in the body and their dorsal, anal, and tail fins develop into the most beautiful feathery appendages.

 The Congo Tetra Phenacogrammus interruptus was described by Boulenger in 1899.
-This species is listed on the IUCN Red List as Least Concern (LC) as it has a wide population and no major widespread threats.
-They are found in Africa, in the Zaire River region of the upper Congo Basin which is slightly acidic and murky waters.
-They swim in schools and feed on worms, crustaceans, insects and plant matter.
+This species is listed on the IUCN Red List as Least Concern (LC) because it has a large population and no major widespread threats.
+They are found in Africa in the Zaire River region of the upper Congo Basin.

 Scientific Name: Phenacogrammus interruptus